inconvergent/weird/README.md

 # WEIRD-A Generative Art System

-_NOTE: you should not use this code for anything remotely important_
+**NOTE: This code is likely to change with little or no warning.
+You should not use this for anything remotely important.
+Make sure to clone the repo if you need it to remain stable.**

 ## About

-`weird` is the next iteration of [weir](https://github.com/inconvergent/weir) which was the next iteration of [snek](https://github.com/inconvergent/snek).
+`weird` is the next iteration of [weir](https://github.com/inconvergent/weir), which was the next iteration of [snek](https://github.com/inconvergent/snek).

 The library is written to be useful for a broad range of ways in which I create art using generative algorithms.
 Almost everything I have made over the past several years has been made using some version of this system.

 ![Elastic Web](img/web.png)

 ## Components

-The main components are:
+Here are the main components:

 1. 2d/3d vector mathematics via
    [cl-veq](https://github.com/inconvergent/cl-veq).
 See
    [examples](https://github.com/inconvergent/cl-veq/blob/master/examples/ex.lisp)
    in veq for more details.

-2. A simple (undirected) graph data structure, `weir`.
+2. A simple (undirected) graph data structure called `weir`.
 The structure can be manipulated directly, or via `alterations`.
 The latter is described in more detail below.
 Here is a simple example of how you can manipulate the structure directly:

    ```lisp